Marceloasf/java-certification/src/ocp/chapter/fifteen/c15-notes.md

 | forEach()                              | Does not terminate                | void          | No        |
 | reduce()                               | Does not terminate                | Varies        | Yes       |
 | collect()                              | Does not terminate                | Varies        | Yes       |

+- `count()`:

+  - Counts the number of elements in a finite stream (in an infinite stream it never terminates).
+  - It's a _reduction_ because it looks at each element in the stream and returns a single value.
+  - Method signature:

+        long count()

+  - Example:

+        Stream<String> s = Stream.of("monkey", "gorilla", "bonobo"); // finite stream
+        System.out.println(s.count()); // 3

+- `min() and max()`:

+  - Allow us to pass a custom comparator and find the smallets or largest value in a finite stream according to that sort order.
+  - These two hang will hang on an infinite stream because they cannot be sure that a smaller or larger value isn't coming later on the stream.
+  - Both are reductions, since they return a single value after looking at the entire stream.
+  - Method signature:

+        Optional<T> min(Comparator<? super T> comparator)
+        Optional<T> max(Comparator<? super T> comparator)

+  - Example:

+        Stream<String> s = Stream.of("monkey", "ape", "bonobo"); // finite stream
+        Optional<String> min = s.min((s1, s2) -> s1.length() - s2.length());
+        min.ifPresent(System.out::println); // ape

+  - Notice that the example above returned an Optional, this allows the method to specify that no minimum or maximum was found.
+An example of where there isn't a minimum, is as it follows:

+        Optional<?> minEmpty = Stream.empty().min((s1, s2) -> 0);
+        System.out.println(minEmpty.isPresent()); // false

+  - Since the stream above is empty, the comparator is never called and no value is present for the Optional (returning false with isPresent()).

+  > **Note:** As these methods are terminal to the stream, you can't use them both in the same stream.

+- `findAny() and findFirst()`:

+  - They return an element of the stream _unless_ the stream is empty.
+With an empty stream, they'll return an empty Optional.
+  - These methods can terminate with an infinite stream.
+  - `findAny()` can return any element of the stream.
+When called on the streams seen up until now, it commonly returns the first element, but this behavior is not guarateed.
+On the concurrency chapter, when working with parallel streams, the method is more likely to return a random element.
+  - These methods are terminal operations, but not reductions, the reason is that they sometimes return without processing **all** of the elements in the stream.
+Meaning that they return a value based on the stream but do not reduce the entire stream into one value.
+  - Method signatures:

+        Optional<T> findAny()
+        Optional<T> findFirst()

+  - Examples:

+        Stream<String> s = Stream.of("monkey", "gorilla", "bonobo");
+        Stream<String> infinite = Stream.generate(() -> "chimp");

+        s.findAny().ifPresent(System.out::println); // monkey (usually)
+        infinite.findAny().ifPresent(System.out::println); // chimp

+- `allMatch(), anyMatch() and noneMatch()`

+  - These methods search a stream and return information about how the stream pertains to the predicate.
+  - These may or may not terminate for infinite streams.
+It depends on the data.
+  - Like the find methods, they are not reductions, since they may not look at all the elements in the stream.
+  - Method signatures:

+        boolean anyMatch(Predicate<? super T> predicate)
+        boolean allMatch(Predicate<? super T> predicate)
+        boolean noneMatch(Predicate<? super T> predicate)

+  - Examples:

+        var list = List.of("monkey", "2", "chimp");
+        Stream<String> infinite = Stream.generate(() -> "chimp");
+        Predicate<String> pred = x -> Character.isLetter(x.charAt(0));

+        System.out.println(list.stream().anyMatch(pred)); // true
+        System.out.println(list.stream().allMatch(pred)); // false
+        System.out.println(list.stream().noneMatch(pred)); // false
+        System.out.println(infinite.anyMatch(pred)); // true

+  - Notice that we can reuse the same predicate multiple times, but we need a different stream each time.
+If we used `allMatch()` instead of `anyMatch()` with the infinite stream, the program would run until we killed it, this would happen because with `anyMatch()` it would find one element and terminate the call.

+    > **Note:** These methods return a boolean.
+By contrast, the find methods return an Optional because they return an element of the stream.